 For some reason, talking about money can sometimes be frowned upon, but taking life or money advice from a parent, mentor you respect or a financial adviser, could save you from a financial pitfall.
 Possibly, they have already been through the financial issues you are facing and have the experience of how to overcome the problems you’re facing.
 A parent or family member may even offer to help loan you some money, interest-free, so saving you from expensive interest-rates.

 2 A budget that includes saving

 One thing we’ve learned since our twenties, it’s essential to budget.
-We might have thought we were good at budgeting; we never spent above our income, but, we never thought about saving for a rainy day or the future either.
+We might have thought we were good at budgeting; (check out the best budgeting apps here) we never spent above our income, but, we never thought about saving for a rainy day or the future either.
 Putting a small percentage of our wages aside to build up a savings pot, might have seemed an extravagance, but over a ten to twenty-year period, we’d soon have a nice little sum built up for a house deposit or a luxury we always wanted.

 3 Take advantage of your workplace pension

 Now, as a twenty-something employee, you may get auto-enrolled into the workplace pension.
 Saving in a workplace pension is an excellent thing to do, and we wished we had started investing in a personal pension a lot earlier than we did.
 To reach a comfortable retirement pot of say £280,000, saving into a pension in your early twenties could mean you only need to invest small amounts that you’d barely notice out of your wages.